Wylhelm/qa-ai-super/user_guide.md

 ## Clearing Scenario History
 1. To clear all scenario history, click the "Clear History" button at the top of the scenario history section.
 2. Confirm the action when prompted.
 Note that this action cannot be undone.

+## Regenerating Scenarios
+1. After generating a scenario, the "Generate Scenario" button will change to "Regenerate Scenario".
+2. Click this button to generate a new scenario based on the same criteria and settings.

 ## Tips for Best Results
 - Provide clear and specific criteria for more accurate scenario generation.